 I am finally getting back into my creative groove.
 Recently while looking through a few photographs, I came across this black and white photograph of my mother and her brother taken in a photography studio in the early 60s.
 I remembered how much I loved this photograph from the very first time I saw it as a child, seeing my mother as a teenager and my uncle as a toddler gave both my brothers and I a good laugh.

 While the photograph held up well over the years, I performed a few nip and tuck to restore it.
-I decided to hand color it as well to give the photograph a vintage look.
-I loved looking at those old hand color photos.
+I decided to hand color it because of my love of old hand color photographs.

 I used Faber Castell polychromos pencils and kept the colors light and to a minimum.
 I knew my mother loved blue so I figured she would have worn that shade of blue.
 Being the older sister she more than likely dressed her brother as well for the photo shoot.

 For the most part I left the skin tone untouched but added a shade of brown only where the studio lights hit their skin.